Product - February 11, 2020

 Shown below, select Earnings Chart to visualize how a company’s actual earnings releases have fared versus analyst estimates.
 From that chart, open the Quickflows Menu again and click Valuation to Market to see how Apple and several key comparables are valued relative to their industry, sector, and the market as a whole.

 Quickflows also serves as a mutual fund comparison tool.
-Open the Quickflows Menu and click Return vs Market to see how the fund has kept pace with its benchmark.
+Open the Quickflows Menu and click Return vs Market to generate a fund comparison chart and see how the fund has kept pace with its benchmark.
 The example below shows American Funds New Perspective (ANWPX).

-To further evaluate ANWPX against its peers, click Find Similar Mutual Fund (or Find Similar ETF for an ETF performance comparison) to see funds within that category and how their category ranks compare.
+To further evaluate ANWPX against its peers, click Find Similar Mutual Fund (or Find Similar ETF for an ETF performance comparison) to compare fund performance and relative category ranks.
 Do rankings within the World Large Stock category reveal anything about the fund or its peers that warrants a deeper look?